awsugblr/awsugblr/src/pages/blog/2019-01-07-meetup-report-january-2019-meetup-aws-re-invent-2018-recap.md

 Probably this would have kindled an eagerness in the attendees to look forward for re:Invent 2019 early bird registration?

-Bhuvaneswari Subramani shared her experience as an AWS diversity scholarship recipient at  re:Invent 2018 and you may read more about stories in the blog - Journey through re:Invent 2018
+[Bhuvaneswari Subramani](https://www.linkedin.com/in/bhuvanas/) shared her experience as an [AWS diversity scholarship recipient at  re:Invent 2018](https://aws.amazon.com/blogs/publicsector/meet-the-women-building-aws-technical-communities-around-the-world/) and you may read more about stories in the blog - [Journey through re:Invent 2018 ](https://www.awsugblr.in/blog/2018-12-03-journey-through-re-invent-2018/).

 Madhu took over the stage back to help us dive deep into all new announcements for AWS Services and of course the next 3 hours was lively to witness the tale from the technocrat!